HotuRam/Bear_classifier/README.md

 # Bear_classifier

-### I created the Bear classifier for black, grizzly, polar, panda, teddy with 98% accuracy.
+### I created the Bear classifier for black, grizzly, polar, panda, and teddy with 99% accuracy.

 ### I created the labelled dataset for my model by using selenium and webcraping